Ballot Measure 11 Assault

 Ballot Measure 11 Assault Charges

-At Mark C. Cogan, P.C., our attorney has practiced criminal defense for more than a quarter century.
+At Mark C. Cogan, P.C., our attorney has practiced criminal defense for more than 40 years.
 Even in the most challenging of situations, we have succeeded in accomplishing an outright acquittal, or substantially reduced charges and lighter sentencing.
 The immediate assistance of a seasoned attorney is crucial to the successful outcome of any Ballot Measure 11 case.